"

 Wesley B. Maier, PhD and Kadence C. Maier

 The legal and court practices in Colonial America were firmly rooted in English common law, yet the exigencies of the New World demanded notable adaptations.
 While Colonial America endeavored to adhere to the principles of English common law, the distinct needs and challenges of the burgeoning colonies compelled a departure from strict emulation (Friedman, 2005).
-The great geographical distance from the English crown afforded colonial courts a certain flexibility in legal proceedings, allowing them to adapt to the specific needs and challenges of their communities.
+The great geographical distance from the English crown afforded colonial courts a certain flexibility in legal proceedings, thereby allowing them to adapt to the specific needs and challenges of their communities.
 Consequently, the legal framework underwent substantial modification to better suit the unique circumstances of Colonial America, reflecting the pragmatic adjustments essential to address the evolving demands of society in the New World.

 Illustration from the revolutionary era depicting a carriage being pulled by two men under the control of the devil, running over the throat of the Queen.